 Soon thereafter, friends and family expressed a deep desire to share our journey with us.
-The most obvious solution, other than booking a ticket to Spain, was to seek out the wines we were drinking in order to contribute to the converation.
+The most obvious solution, other than booking a ticket to Spain, was to seek out the wines we were drinking in order to contribute to the conversation.
 However, this resulted in another hard truth rearing its ugly head: people don’t know what Iberia is!
 This was perfectly exemplified when a friend had walked into a wine shop in Saint Paul, MN, that specializes in “Spanish and Portuguese Wines”, and ask if they had any fun wines from Iberia.
 The sales clerk responded that “no, they didn’t carry any Iberian wines”.
 Granted, I can’t say I blame her.
 Unless you’ve read Michener you might now know about Iberia either.

-Iberian wine is a a valid category.
+Iberian wine is a valid category.
 Iberian wine encompasses a unique set of characteristics that when viewed as a whole, makes more sense than when viewed as Spain and Portugal.
 Take these points:

 - Regions – Nature sees no boundaries.
 Vinho Verde butts up against Rias Baixas, and many of the same grapes are grown in each area, not to mention that their climates are very similar!
 So if you want to learn about Albarino in Spain, make sure to also learn about it in Portugal.
 Extremadura butts up against the Alentejo, both hot regions that can produce intense reds, full of body and bravado.
 Which leads me to…

 - Terroir – Iberia is a Peninsula.
 It has thousands of unique regions and climates, but it does tend to experience similar trends.
-Droughts tend to effect both regions at the same time.
+Droughts tend to affect both regions at the same time.
 Phylloxera hit both countries around the same decade.
 Both industries suffered at the hands of nasty dictators.
-And the Moors offered both Spain and Portugal with viticutural techniques whose practices and lessons can still be seen today.
+And the Moors offered both Spain and Portugal with viticultural techniques whose practices and lessons can still be seen today.

 - Winemakers – There are winemaking projects all over Spain and Portugal that have ties to both countries.
 Including new ones that take and blend wines from both countries.

-- differentiate Iberian wines from the rest of Europe.
+- Differentiate Iberian wines from the rest of Europe.
 They are VERY different and have more in common with each other than any other place in Europe.

-- share trade promotions where styles are highlighted in new and interesting ways: The Douro Wine – From Soria to Porto or the Sherry, Port and Madeira Fortified Tour!
+- Share trade promotions where styles are highlighted in new and interesting ways: The Douro Wine – From Soria to Porto or the Sherry, Port and Madeira Fortified Tour!

-- fund research to learn more about their unique grapes, rather than bicker over who owns what grapes.
+- Fund research to learn more about their unique grapes, rather than bicker over who owns what grapes.
 By the end of the day, they are Iberian grapes, not Spanish or Portuguese.
 Let’s work together to learn more about how they evolved to become what they are today.

 I also know that I’m not going to convince Portugal or Spain to adopt this idea, but I would be interested in wine lovers, and educators, to consider the idea when talking about the wines of Iberia.
-Think about it, and let us know what you think.